-Joshua Lequieu was born in San Jose, CA and grew up in the nearby town of Cupertino (a town most often know as the home of Apple).
-He received his BS in Chemical Engineering from Cornell University in 2010.
-Joshua stayed at Cornell an additional year and received a M.S. in Chemical Engineering in 2011 under the direction of Professor Jeffrey Varner.
-After starting a PhD at UW-Madison, Joshua Lequieu moved to UChicago (and the PME) in 2013 to continue his research with Professor de Pablo.
+Joshua Lequieu was born in San Jose, California and grew up in the nearby town of Cupertino (a town most often known as the home of Apple).
+He received his BS in chemical engineering from Cornell University in 2010.
+Joshua stayed at Cornell an additional year and received an MS in chemical engineering in 2011 under the direction of Professor Jeffrey Varner.
+After starting a PhD at UW-Madison, Joshua Lequieu moved to UChicago (and the Pritzker School of Molecular Engineering) in 2013 to continue his research with Professor de Pablo.

-In additional to molecular modeling, Joshua enjoys listening and playing music, spending time over good food with good friends, good film, cycling and sailing when the weather permits.
+In addition to molecular modeling, Joshua enjoys listening to and playing music, spending time over good food with good friends, good film, cycling, and sailing when the weather permits.
 He also enjoys reading and discussing a broad range of topics outside the scope of his research.

 The ability to engineer the self-assembly of nano-scale objects to create highly ordered materials is of considerable scientific and practical interest.
 This new class of materials represents a powerful approach for engineering the next generation of devices whose mechanical, optical, and electrical properties can be precisely tuned at the molecular scale.
 Though significant strides toward this goal have been achieved in recent years, the complexity achieved in engineered systems is still far surpassed by that achieved by nature.
 Precise self-assembly is achieved by nature through proteins and nucleic acids that fold into intricate, three-dimensional, and importantly, functional structures.
 A promising avenue toward improved engineered systems is to draw on discoveries from biophysics in order to inspire new approaches and paradigms for self-assembly and materials design.
 In Joshua's research, he explores the interplay between biophysics and engineering by exploring the self-assembly of DNA.